Matthieu4r/Blunomy_PALANCHON_Matthieu/Readme.md

 If on input bool = True, then the function returns the comparison between the catenary points and the catenary model.

-It does not wor very well for medium due to the proximoity of the points.
+It does not work very well for medium due to the proximoity of the points.

 .
 The 'catenary_3D.py' file resumes the results of clustering and displays in 3 dimensions the points and the model chain.